 You can grant this permission to provide a different level of access at the area path level.

-The existing permission to manage test plans will be changed to restrict access to specific test plan properties.
+The existing permission to manage test plans is changing to restrict access to specific test plan properties.

 For more information, see: Test Plan and Test Suite Customization with TFS 2013 Update 3.

 You don't need to use resources and set up your own machines to do load testing on your web site.
 You can use cloud-based load testing to provide virtual machines that generate the load of many users accessing your web site at the same time.
 When you run your load tests for your app using Visual Studio Online, you can use Application Insights to retrieve performance data as well.
 By correlating load and performance data together, you get more insight into any performance issues that you find.

 With Update 3, you are no longer limited to the default counters.
 Now you can choose any performance counters from Application Insights that you want to see.

 Improve the process of managing the release of your app.
 Deploy your app to a specific environment for each separate stage.
 Manage the steps in the process with approvals for each step.

 You can now deploy to an on-premises environment or a Windows Azure environment without having to set up a Microsoft Deployment Agent on each machine.
 You can use Windows PowerShell, or Windows PowerShell Desired State Configuration (DSC).
 There is a new action in Release Management to support deployment with either of these.

 You can now use the change summary to see the user stories and bugs completed since the previous release to know what to test and put in your release notes.

 ASP.NET and Visual Studio gives developers a powerful set of frameworks and tools to build websites, services (API's), real-time bi-directional communication endpoints and much more.
 You can learn more on the official ASP.NET website.